sudheerj/reactjs-interview-questions/README.md

 13. ### What is the difference between HTML and React event handling?
     Below are some of the main differences between HTML and React event handling,

-    1. In HTML, the event name should be in *lowercase*:
+    1. In HTML, the event name usually represents in *lowercase* as a convention:

         ```html
         <button onclick='activateLasers()'>